These 5 Best Abs Exercises

 Why?
 Side planks are not only great for your obliques; they also tone and stimulate your glutes.

 How: With your forearm straight up, place your hand on your stomach.
-Hold the position for between 30-60 seconds, bending your hip to keep your body straight.
+Hold the position for 30-60 seconds, bending your hip to keep your body straight.

 Crunch your vertical leg